xXNightstalkerXx/rpi-eeprom-flasher/README.md

     sudo git clone https://github.com/xXNightstalkerXx/rpi-eeprom-flasher.git

+Clone the Git Repository

     cd rpi-eeprom-flasher

+Navigate into the cloned Directory

     sudo chmod 0755 rpi-eeprom-installer

+Make the rpi-eeprom-installer executable

     ./rpi-eeprom-installer

+Launch the rpi-eeprom-installer
 The Installer does the rest of the Job for you now.

 2.)
 Download just the rpi-eeprom-installer Script and move it on your Pi manually (SFTP or by other means):